-[1A&1B-7]An alternative way of quantitatively understanding Smartness, Efficiency and Inclusiveness via the perspective of street vending Speaker(s): Dr. SUN Ziwen
+[1A&1B-7] An Alternative Way of Quantitatively Understanding Smartness, Efficiency and Inclusiveness via the Perspective of Street Vending Speaker(s): Ziwen Sun

 Abstract: Cities are not just made of bricks and mortar, they are inhabited by fleshand-blood humans.
 The urban built environment is not static but is an everchanging lived embodiment of human dwelling and action.
 For example, in Chinese cities pavements are designed for pedestrians but are temporarily occupied by street vendors, representing the time-related demands and real life needs of a specific neighbourhood.
 This provides an alternative way of thinking about Smartness, Efficiency and Inclusiveness, towards Liveability, Timeliness and Informality.
 Using behaviour mapping, this study quantitatively measures street life features, time variations and informal spatial practice of three urban street spaces, during four daily time periods in the small Chinese city of Suihua.
 Based on the quantitative results, we discuss people's 'smartness' in using the same environment in different ways, emerging times and spatial appropriations of street vendors for 'Efficiency' and twenty-six activities and behaviours for 'Inclusiveness'.
-We also compare two 'co-operations' of socio-spatial practice and through environment-behaviour interaction, micro-climates. environment characteristics and human activities.
+We also compare two 'co-operations' of socio-spatial practice and environment-behaviour interaction. through micro-climates. characteristics and human activities.
 The lived knowledge generated by this method of understanding local urban environments could benefit future policymaking and urban design practitioners, helping to achieve harmony between locally lived human practices and context-specific environments.